 Our law firm has represented many mothers-to-be injured in car accidents in Maryland and Washington, D.C.
-There is typically no serious injury to the mother in most car crashes and the mother’s injuries rarely meaningfully impact the unborn baby.
-But there are several of the more severe injuries that pregnant women can suffer from a car crash.
+There is typically no severe injury to the mother in most car crashes, and the mother’s injuries rarely meaningfully impact the unborn baby.
+But there are several more severe injuries pregnant women can suffer from a car crash.

 What Are the Four Major Risks to the Fetus from a Car Accident?